1896 Wellington mayoral election

-The 1896 Wellington City mayoral election was part of the New Zealand local elections held that same year.
+The 1896 Wellington mayoral election was part of the New Zealand local elections held that same year.
 The polling was conducted using the standard first-past-the-post electoral method.

 Background

-In 1896 incumbent Mayor George Fisher was defeated by former Mayor Francis Bell.
-Bell had served as Mayor from 1891 to 1893.
+In 1896 incumbent mayor George Fisher was defeated by former mayor Francis Bell.
+Bell had served as mayor from 1891 to 1893.

 Mayoralty results

 The following table gives the election results: